genderkit/genderkit/_articles/bras.md

 1. *Wrap it around your chest*, making sure not to twist it, with the hooks in front of you
 2. *Hook it closed* using the widest hooks that don’t feel too loose
 3. *Turn it around* until the cups are at the front
-4. Put your *breasts* (if you have them) *into the cups*
-   * If you have prosthetic breasts or inserts, you might want to finish putting your bra on first
+4. Put your *breasts* (if you have them) *into the cups*.
+If you have prosthetic breasts or inserts, you might want to finish putting your bra on first
 5. Put your *arms through the straps*

 You may need to *adjust the straps* to the right size for you: usually there will be adjusters on the straps for this purpose.